Biobased carbon content of plastics according to ISO 16620

-The price is for non-volatile samples.
-If your sample is volatile, please discuss the suitability of your sample type with our experts.
-Please also note that we cannot accept samples that contain artificial carbon-12, carbon-13, or carbon-14 isotopes because they will cause damage to the equipment.
+The displayed price applies to non-volatile samples.
+If your sample is volatile, please discuss the testing options with our experts.
+Please also note that we cannot accept samples that contain artificial carbon-12, carbon-13, or carbon-14 isotopes because they will damage the equipment.

 More information about the method: